-- The endorsement/instrument by which endorsement is made or its copy, certified to be correct by both assignor and assignee or their duly authorized agents, have been delivered to the insurer.
+- The endorsement/instrument by which the endorsement is made or its copy, certified to be correct by both assignor and assignee or their duly authorized agents, have been delivered to the insurer

 You should send the notice to the branch at which your policy is serviced.

-The Insurer may accept your assignment if there is an insurable interest between the assignor and assignee.
-Generally, following conditions are evaluated for assignment:
+The insurer may accept your assignment if there is an insurable interest between the assignor and the assignee.
+Generally, the following conditions are evaluated for assignment:

 - In the interest of the policy holder

 - Not against the public interest

 The change in rights and liabilities depends upon the type of assignment: